 However, even if this test says you will benefit from chemotherapy, you should know that the word “benefit” rarely means cure.
 It typically just means temporary tumor shrinkage.
-After which, the cancer often grows and spreads much more aggressively.
+After which, the cancer may continue to grow and spread more aggressively.
 To further educate yourself in order to make an informed decision, I suggest you read these posts about chemo, and download my free guide 20 Questions For Your Oncologist.

 I've interviewed over 60 people who've healed all types and stages of cancer.
 Check them out here.
 Or use the search bar to find survivors of specific cancer types.

 I also created a coaching program for cancer patients, caregivers and anyone who is serious about prevention called SQUARE ONE.
 It contains the step-by-step strategies used by myself and everyone I know who has healed cancer with nutrition and natural, non-toxic therapies.